edussilva/python-utils/README.md

 * sublist.py

-    Return a sublist of a list according to the index and number of elements
+    Return a sublist of a list according to the index and number of elements (ideal for range pagination)

     ```shell
         full_list = [6, 7, 8, 9, 10, 11, 12, 13, 14, 15]